 What Happens When a Chiropractor Cracks Your back

 Let’s look at why a chiropractor would crack a patient’s back in the first place.
-There are two theories behind spinal manipulation:
+There are two reasons for spinal manipulation:

-* Popping misaligned bones back into position — The thought here is that a bone is slightly out of place, and the manipulation is used to pop it back into position.
+- Popping misaligned bones back into position: If a bone is slightly out of place, manipulation is used to pop it back into its correct position.

-Both approaches involve using quick, shallow thrusts to the affected joint.
-Thus, if you seek care from a chiropractor for back or neck pain, the chiropractor’s treatment will likely involve a spinal adjustment.
+Both approaches involve quick, shallow thrusts to the affected joint.
+If you seek care from a chiropractor for back or neck pain, the chiropractor’s treatment will likely involve a spinal adjustment.
 In other words, the chiropractor might “crack your back.”